 AUSTRAC is a founding and active member and lead Commonwealth agency to the Egmont Group.

-More information about the Egmont Group is available on the Egmont Group website.
+More information about the Egmont Group is available on the Egmont Group's website.

 The APG is a FATF-style regional body for the Asia-Pacific region.
 Its key roles in the region include:

-- assessing compliance by APG members with global AML/CTF standards
+- assessing compliance of APG members with global AML/CTF standards

 - coordinating technical assistance and training initiatives